 The specific KPIs are the purchase by the Division of Emergency Medical Service (EMS) of 21 medical cots to be utilized to transfer and transport sick/injured persons from their home to the ambulance and then to the hospital emergency department; and the purchase of 45 cardiac monitors, which are utilized as a diagnostic tool to treat and care for critical medical and trauma patients while on the scene of a medical emergency and while transporting the patient to the hospital emergency department.
-As to output and outcome measures, since the beginning of the pandemic in March 2020 through May 2021, the Division of EMS has provided treatment to over 141,000 patients and transported over 89,749 patients to area hospitals.
-These data to be updated in future Performance Reports.
+The Division also ordered 18 new ambulances, 7 of which were received and immediately put into use.
+In 2022, the Division of EMS responded to 100,190 calls and transported over 73,655 patients to area hospitals.